steales/PyVisualiser/README.md

-### WARNING to all users who currently suffer from a migraine, epilepsy or other photosensitive conditions - this software produces fast flashing effects!
+### WARNING to all users who currently suffer from a migraine, epilepsy or other photosensitive conditions - this program produces fast flashing effects!

 # PyVisualiser
 A simple python real-time audio visualiser build using PyQt5, NumPy and PyAudio